1jour1vin

 Manuals

-Destemming and total crushing, long maceration and fermentation for 30 days with temperature control.
+Complete destemming and crushing, followed by a long maceration and a 30-day fermentation with temperature control

 Livestock farming